Koopman Regularization and Independent Koopman Eigenfunction Approximation: Results

-\paragraph{Dimensionality Reduction} In this toy example, the Lorenz butterfly is considered.
+In this toy example, the Lorenz butterfly is considered.
 Given the dynamical system

 where $\sigma = 10,\,\beta = 8/3,\,\rho = 28$ and initialized with $(1,1,1)^T$, the solution is depicted in \cref{fig:Butter} (top left).
 In that solution, the examined vector field is isolated to the red notation.
 One can see that the dynamic is on a plane in this part.
 Thus, in this neighborhood, the vector field can be restored with only two Koopman eigenfunctions, i.e. in the optimization problem \cref{eq:koopmanRegularizationDR} $K=2$.
+In \cref{fig:Butter}, one can see the field vector restoration only with two \acp{UVM}, $m_1(\bm{x})$ and $m_2(\bm{x})$.
+The ratio of MSE to the vector field is $2.5\%$.